severalnines/ccx-user-docs/Reference/Products/MySQL/configuration.md

 * This setting cannot be changed as it affects system stability.

 ## InnoDb settings
+* These setting cannot be changed as it affects system stability.
 ### innodb_buffer_pool_size
 * 50% of RAM if total RAM is > 4GB
 * 25% of RAM if total RAM is <= 4GB